soundpaint/rp2040pio-docs/pio-emu-registers.rst

-Tracepoints work like breakpoints with the difference that master clock MASTERCLK_MODE it not automatically set to single step mode, but instead a message is printed to console output.
-The message contains the state machine's number and disassembled instruction with prefixed instruction memory address.
+Tracepoints work like breakpoints with the difference that master clock MASTERCLK_MODE it not automatically set to single step mode, but instead a message is typically printed to console output (depending on the specific client application).
+The message may, for example, caontain the state machine's number and disassembled instruction with prefixed instruction memory address.
 Tracepoints work in all master clock MASTERCLK_MODE modes.

 .. csv-table::
    :header: Bits, Name, Description, Type, Reset